machadodj/machadodj.github.io/_members/Omkar_Marne.md

 ## What am I working on?

 Most phylogenetic analyses of SARS-CoV-2 fail to meet the standards of the field.
-For example, a number of phylogenies do not have an outgroup, making it impossible to determine the root of the tree and determine the order of characeter transformations.
-As a second example, SARS-CoV-2 trees are often based on the spike (S) gene or on whole genome alignments, which can obscure important differences between genes.
+For example, several phylogenies do not have an outgroup, making it impossible to determine the tree's root and the order of character transformations.
+As a second example, SARS-CoV-2 trees are often based on the spike (S) gene or whole genome alignments, which can obscure significant gene differences.

-Our research aims to address these limitations by creating a phylogenetic tree of SARS-CoV-2 using outgroup sequences and individual gene alignments based on completely annotated genomes.
-We will do this by developing machine learning applications (decision trees) that can classify SARS-CoV-2 lineages based on individual gene sequences.
-These applications will also be able to make predictions about evolutionary models that are unique to each gene or lineage.
+Our research aims to address these limitations by creating a phylogenetic tree of SARS-CoV-2 using outgroup sequences and individual gene alignments based on thoroughly annotated genomes.
+We will develop machine learning applications (decision trees) that classify SARS-CoV-2 lineages based on individual gene sequences.
+These applications will also be able to make predictions about evolutionary models unique to each gene or lineage.

-Our analyses will serve as the backbone for future studies of SARS-CoV-2 mutation rates.
+Our analyses will be the backbone for future studies of SARS-CoV-2 mutation rates.
 By collaborating with other labs, we will be able to track the evolution of the virus and identify potential mutations that could affect its transmissibility or virulence.